-At passport control you will be asked the address of your accommodation, and may be asked your job.
+At passport control you will be asked the address of your accommodation (so have this handy), and may be asked your occupation.

 Once you’re stamped into Morocco, another security guard will check your passport before you exit to the baggage carousels, which are just to the right (two small ones).